dfrunza/ashp4c/README.md

 ## Building the compiler

-Requirements are the Linux OS and the `gcc` compiler.
-To build the `ashp4c` executable, change the current directory to the root of the source tree and launch the `build.sh` script.
+To build the `ashp4c` executable on a Linux OS, change the current directory to the root of the source tree and launch the `build.sh` script.
+The `gcc` C-compiler is required.

 ## Tests